simplenetes-io/simplenetes/doc/DEVCLUSTER.md

     - `host.state`, a simple file which can contain the words `active`, `inactive` or `disabled`, and tells Simplenetes the state of this Host.
         A disabled host is ignored, an inactive host is still being managed by `snt` but will not be part of the ingress configuration.

+The `-h` option dictates what directory is the `HOSTHOME` on the host.
+Any relative directory will be considered relative to the users `$HOME`.

 Now we need to "init" this host, so it belong to our cluster.
 This will create the `HOSTHOME` directory `${HOME}/cluster-host` on your laptop.

 From inside the `dev-cluster` dir, type:
 ```sh